Skip to main content

 Improper Orange Book Listings and Other Regulatory Abuse by Pharmaceutical Companies to Impede Competition

-This panel will discuss the anticompetitive concerns from improper Orange Book listings and sham litigation.
-The panel will describe the interplay between the various agencies tasked with overseeing this conduct (e.g., FDA, PTO, FTC, and DOJ) and suggest how these agencies can better collaborate to combat potential anticompetitive conduct.
+This panel discussed the anticompetitive concerns from improper Orange Book listings and sham litigation.
+The panel described the interplay between the various agencies tasked with overseeing this conduct (e.g., FDA, PTO, FTC, and DOJ) and suggested how these agencies can better collaborate to combat potential anticompetitive conduct.

 • Improper Orange Book listings or sham petitioning to FDA